Insulinomas and Other Related Tumors Can Result in Persistent Hypoglycemia

 You Are Not Alone

-Rezolute is a late-stage rare disease company focused on the development of an investigational medicine, called a monoclonal antibody, designed to address the hypoglycemia caused by a tumor.
+Rezolute is a late-stage rare disease company focused on the development of an investigational medicine, called a monoclonal antibody, designed to address certain causes of hypoglycemia caused by a tumor.

 The investigational drug is called Ersodetug (er-SŌ-duh-tug) and it is given intravenously (small tube placed into a vein) for approximately 30 minutes every 1-4 weeks.

-You may be eligible for treatment with ersodetug if you:
+You may be eligible for investigational treatment with ersodetug if you:

-Have been diagnosed with hypoglycemia due to a tumor by your doctor,
+Have been diagnosed with hypoglycemia due to a tumor,

 Have frequent hypoglycemia that is not responding to available treatment,